koch-tobias/master-thesis/README.md

 ```bash
 conda activate envMesstool
 ```
-4. Go to the root directory
+4. Go to the root directory of the project
 5. Install the requirements:
 ```bash
 pip install -r requirements.txt